leszakal/line-drawing/README.md

 ## Setup

 This project uses CMake to handle building.
-It should automatically install SDL3 before compiling.
+It should automatically download SDL3 before compiling.
 The code assumes builds are located in `out/build/{$presetName}/`.
 The program has been tested on Windows and Debian.
 ___
 ### Windows Build Instructions
 1. Install [Visual Studio](https://visualstudio.microsoft.com/)